 A one hour train ride south of London will bring you to Brighton, a lively seaside town with quirky outdoor markets, fresh ocean air, and exciting nightlife.
 Enjoy lunch in a beachfront restaurant or walk along the bustling Brighton Pier for a wonderful afternoon, and experience the vibrant bars and clubs along the water at nighttime.

-Aside from the obvious joys of the ocean, Brighton is packed with shops and attractions, and is always hosting tons of entertainment and events.
-For great photo opportunities, check out the Royal Pavillion’s magnificent architecture or wander through the quaint rows of colorful houses and marvel at the captivating street art.
-You should consider spending a weekend here.
+Aside from the obvious joys of the ocean, Brighton is packed with shops and attractions, events and festivals.
+For great photo ops, check out the Royal Pavillion’s magnificent architecture.
+Or wander through the quaint rows of colorful houses and marvel at the captivating street art.
+Definitely consider spending a weekend here!

-With crowded shopping streets, a majestic cathedral, a modern and eccentric library, and many interesting museums, Birmingham can easily entertain travelers for a day.
-Be sure to check out the outdoor flea markets for fresh produce and useful goods, and meander through Chinatown for some authentic and delicious Chinese food.
+With crowded shopping streets, a majestic cathedral, an eccentric library and tons of museums, Birmingham has tons to do.
+Check out the outdoor flea markets for fresh produce and useful goods.
+Meander through Chinatown for some authentic and delicious Chinese food.

 Just a short train ride from London is Eastbourne, a quaint seaside town similar to Brighton but slightly less touristy.
-In order to take full advantage of the ocean, stroll along the pier, walk along the rocky beaches, or eat a classic meal of fish and chips in a restaurant by the sea.
+In order to take full advantage of the ocean, stroll along the pier or walk along the rocky beaches.
+Be sure to enjoy a classic meal of fish and chips in a restaurant by the sea.

 Eastbourne also boasts stunning coastal scenery.
 Hike through the rolling green hills that make up the edge of the South Downs, or visit the Birling Gap scenic lookout point and see the towering chalky white cliffs of the Seven Sisters.

 Heading northwest on a train from London will shortly bring you to Oxford, the city known for its prestigious universities.
-School buildings, churches, and monuments are all crafted with beautiful detail and boast stunning architecture, and the city is also crawling with lush green grasses, gardens, and flowers.
+School buildings, churches, and monuments are all crafted with beautiful detail and boast stunning architecture.
+The city is also crawling with lush green grasses, gardens, and flowers.
 On a sunny day, Oxford can truly seem like paradise.

-Points of interest and attractions in Oxford are endless, with numerous museums, universities, shops, markets, and gardens scattered around the city.
-Some highlights include the Bridge of Sighs, the Botanic Garden, and the Bodleian Library (where some scenes in Harry Potter were filmed).
+Points of interest and attractions in Oxford are endless.
+There’s numerous museums, universities, shops, markets, and gardens scattered around the city.
+Some highlights include the Bridge of Sighs, the Botanic Garden and the Bodleian Library (where some scenes in Harry Potter were filmed).
 This city is unbelievably scenic, so a simple afternoon of walking or biking around and absorbing the lovely sights can be fulfilling to any traveler.
 Learn more about how to see Oxford on the cheap.